What Is Considered a Good EPS in the Stock Market?

 Good earnings per share, or EPS, in the stock market depends largely on expectations.
 Both Wall Street analysts and corporate executives generally identify a number or range expected for profits, or earnings.
 Investors generally cheer a stock that meets or exceeds those estimates, but they might sell shares to punish a company that misses its target.
 Good earnings can also be relative, based on market and economic conditions for corporate profits.

 One of the most transparent ways to determine whether a company has good earnings is to measure results against third-party expectations.
 Leading up to an earnings release, financial analysts who follow that company or sector generally estimate profits.
-Many corporate executives also issue estimates, but they might release those figures in an attempt to sway Wall Street analysts, according to a 2012 article in USA Today.
-When actual results fall short of analyst estimates, it is not uncommon for a stock price to suffer.
+Many corporate executives also issue estimates themselves.
+Either way, when actual results fall short of analyst or company estimates, it is not uncommon for a stock price to suffer.

 Comparing to Similar Companies

 EPS is typically considered good when a corporation's profits outperform those of similar companies in the same sector.
 For example, Gatorade (a Pepsico brand) has dominated the sports drink market for decades, trouncing its competitors with a 75 percent share of this niche market.
 A review of Pepsico's EPS for the 12 months ended December 31, 2018 reveals a robust EPS of $8.78, representing a 159.76 percent year-over-year increase.

 Other Determining Factors

 It is difficult to predict how investors will treat a stock during earnings season.
 Sometimes — even when EPS is good — investors sell shares.
 One reason for this is something called the "whisper number."
 This describes a collective consensus that investors reach based on their personal feelings about a stock's upcoming performance.